 By default, this screen will display the data in your database that has address data, but does not have a latitude or longitude assigned.

 As data is geocoded, Google returns a succinctly and consistently formatted version of the address.
 To standardize your data with that provided by Google, you can choose the Update Address While Geocoding option.
-This is useful if you have incomplete address information, or inconsistent data such as states entered as both "WI" and "Wisconsin".
+This is useful if you have incomplete address information such as missing county values, or inconsistent data such as states entered as both "WI" and "Wisconsin".

 If your data spans multiple countries, it is important to provide an accurate TLD.
 While not 100% required, it will ensure the correct bias is provided to the geocoder since address can be duplicated from country to country.
 E.g. there is a 123 Main St. in both the United Kingdom and Canada, and the United States.
 This data can be imported by providing a TLD column in your import spreadsheet.